openzipkin/brave/brave/README.md

 errors on known scoping problems.

 If you see data with the annotation `brave.flush`, you may have an instrumentation bug.
-To see more information, set the Java logger named `brave.internal.recorder.PendingSpans` to FINE level.
-Do not do this in production as tracking abandoned data incurs higher overhead.
+To see which code was involved, set `Tracing.Builder.trackOrphans()` and ensure the logger `brave.Tracer` is at 'FINE' level.
+Do not do this in production as tracking orphaned data incurs higher overhead.

 Note: When using log4j2, set the following to ensure log settings apply:
 `-Djava.util.logging.manager=org.apache.logging.log4j.jul.LogManager`